syncfusion-content/winui-docs/winui/Barcode/Symbology-Customization.md

 documentation: ug
 ---

-# Symbology Customization
+# Symbology customization
-Each Barcode symbol can be associated with properties that may affect that specific bar code.
+Each Barcode symbology can be associated with optional settings that may affect the specific bar code.

-## One Dimensional Barcode Properties
+## 1D Barcode settings

 ### EnableCheckSum
  The [EnableCheckSum](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Controls.Barcode.UnidimensionalBarcode.html#Syncfusion_UI_Xaml_Controls_Barcode_UnidimensionalBarcode_EnableCheckSum) property enables the redundancy check using a check digit, the decimal equivalent of a binary parity bit.
 It consists of a single digit computed from the other digits in the message.

 {% tabs %}
 {% highlight xaml %}

 <syncfusion:SfBarcode.Symbology>